-The U.S. Bureau of Labor Statistics (BLS) forecasts that employment for social service managers should grow by 27% from 2010 to 2020, which is almost double the average projected growth of 14% for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) forecasts that employment for social service managers should grow by 10% from 2014 to 2024, faster the average projected growth of 7% for all occupations.
 Demographic changes such as an increasing elderly population, as well as demand for substance abuse programs, will fuel growth.

-Social service managers earned a median annual wage of $58,660 in May 2011, with the top 10% earning more than $97,700, the BLS reports.
+Social service managers earned a average annual wage of $69,430 in May 2015, with the top 10% earning more than $108,960, the BLS reports.
 Both figures represented slight increases over the previous year.

 Numerous factors can affect salary potential and employment opportunities, including local market conditions, and an individual’s educational qualifications and professional experience.